2 Geographic data in R

 - Hint: this used the

-- Bonus: make the country boundaries a dotted grey line.
+- Bonus: make the country boundaries a dotted gray line.

 borderis an additional argument of